craigsimps/acf-5-pro-json-storage/readme.txt

 Once the plugin is installed and activate it will automatically save field groups as JSON within the plugin's `/acf-json/` folder when they are updated or saved.

+This plugin is under active development on [Github](https://github.com/craigsimps/acf-pro-json-storage/)

 = Requirements =
 * ACF 5 Pro (Synchronized JSON requires at least v5.1.5)